samueldmcdermott/samueldmcdermott.github.io/index.md

 [Here's one](wav-filter-23.pdf) about generating the filters for Daubechies wavelets.
 These are given numerically by [PyWavelets](https://pywavelets.readthedocs.io/en/latest/) (and surely other places as well) but here I aimed solely to write a minimum-length reference for how they're generated and why (annihilate polynomials of degree N/2-1!)

-# Current Research

-I'm interested in machine learning and artificial intelligence, and how these novel techniques interact with other numerical methods like high-dimensional parameter inference or the wavelet decomposition.
-I am currently working on applying SBI methods to problems in CMB astrophysics, including the extraction of `r` and the characterization of SZ clusters.

 # Past Research

 For over a decade, I studied particle physics with a number of excellent collaborators.
 I currently consider myself to be either _retired_ or _on sabbatical_ from particle physics, depending on the day.